Roger H. Bora

 - Online trademark and copyright infringement enforcement, including infringement of trademarks on websites, social media pages and Internet search engines

 - Social media consultation and enforcement and acquisition of social media user names, including via filing complaints with social media vendors

 - Managing copyright and trademark portfolios for leading industry brands covering more than 100 countries.

-- Settling more than 40 domestic and international trademark and copyright enforcement actions during 2013-2015.
+- Settling more than 50 domestic and international trademark and copyright enforcement actions since 2013.

 - Compelling transfer of domain names that infringed upon clients' trademark rights by utilizing the UDRP complaint process at the WIPO, including a January 2013 case involving an internationally known celebrity's name, which had been infringed upon by the subject domain name holder for more than 15 years.

 - Representing clients in trademark registration opposition and cancellation proceedings and copyright enforcement actions throughout the world, including in Bolivia, Brazil, Canada, China, Colombia, Ecuador, the European Union, Germany, Mexico, Paraguay, Taiwan, Turkey and the United States.